fd0/nepomuk/README.md

 # FTP Server

-For testing the FTP server, the script `upload.lftp` can be used to upload two PDF files with odd and even pages.
-The even pages are in reverse order.
-Sample files can be found in `testdata/`.
-The script is run like this:
+For testing the FTP server, the scripts named `upload-*.lftp` can be used.
+The scripts as well as some sample PDF files can be found in the `testdata/` directory.

-    lftp -f upload.lftp
+If two files with filenames starting with `duplex-odd` followed by `duplex-even` are uploaded, the archive will join them.
+This can be used to easily scan duplex documents with a simplex only scanner (e.g. with document feeder) by first scanning the odd pages, turning the whole paper stack around and scanning the even pages backwards.
+This means the even pages are in reverse order.
+The script `upload-duplex.lftp` tests this.

-In order for this to work, the file names must start with the strings `duplex-odd` and `duplex-even`, and the upload must happen in that order (first odd then even).
+PDF files with the prefix `Receipt` will be split into several documents with exactly one page per document.
+This is used to scan a stack of single page documents in one run.

 # TODO